-Outputs of the test : One set of results for the NetScaler appliance being monitored.
+Outputs of the test : One set of results for the NetScaler appliance being monitored

-Parameter Description Test Period How often should the test be executed Host The IP address of the host for which the test is being configured.
-NetScaler Username and NetScaler Password To monitor a NetScaler device, the eG agent should be configured with the credentials of a user with read-only privileges to the target NetScaler device.
-Specify the credentials of such a user in the NetScaler Username and NetScaler Password text boxes.
-Confirm Password Confirm the NetScaler Password by retying it here.
-SSL The eG agent collects performance metrics by invoking NITRO (NetScaler Interface Through Restful interfaces and Objects) APIs on the target NetScaler device.
+1. TEST PERIOD - How often should the test be executed 2.
+HOST - The host for which the test is to be configured.
+3. NETSCALER USERNAME and NETSCALER PASSWORD - To monitor a NetScaler device, the eG agent should be configured with the credentials of a user with read-only privileges to the target NetScaler device.
+Specify the credentials of such a user in the NETSCALER USERNAME and NETSCALER PASSWORD text boxes.
+4. CONFIRM PASSWORD - Confirm the NETSCALER PASSWORD by retyping it here.
+5. SSL - The eG agent collects performance metrics by invoking NITRO (NetScaler Interface Through Restful interfaces and Objects) APIs on the target NetScaler device.
 Typically, the NITRO APIs can be invoked through the HTTP or the HTTPS mode.
 By default, the eG agent invokes the NITRO APIs using the HTTPS mode.
 This is why, the SSL flag is set to Yes by default.
 If the target NetScaler device is not SSL-enabled, then the NITRO APIs can be accessed through the HTTP mode only.
-In this case, set the SSL flag to No .
+In this case, set the SSL flag to No.

-Measurement Description Measurement Unit Interpretation Is HA enabled?
-Indicates whether/not the target NetScaler appliance is enabled for High Availability.
+Measurement Description Measurement Unit Interpretation High availability: Indicates whether/not the target NetScaler appliance is enabled for High Availability.
 This measure reports the value Yes if 'High availability' is enabled for the monitored node, and returns the value No if 'High availability' is not configured for the node - i.e., if the node is not part of a 'High Availability' setup.
 The values reported by this measure and their numeric equivalents are as shown in the table: